emilkrebs/PlayerPrefs/README.md

 # PlayerPrefs
-A sasy tool to set / get player preferences for each player in spigot
+A easy tool to set / get player preferences for each player in spigot